Donald Berwick

 Donald M. Berwick (born September 9, 1946) is a former Administrator of the Centers for Medicare and Medicaid Services (CMS).
 Prior to his work in the administration, he was President and Chief Executive Officer of the Institute for Healthcare Improvement a not-for-profit organization.

 On July 7, 2010, President Barack Obama appointed Berwick to serve as the Administrator of CMS through a recess appointment.
 On December 2, 2011, he resigned because of heavy Republican opposition to his appointment and his potential inability to win a confirmation vote.
 On June 18, 2013, Berwick declared his candidacy for governor of Massachusetts, but lost the Democratic Party nomination to Attorney General Martha Coakley.

 Berwick has studied the management of health care systems, with emphasis on using scientific methods and evidence-based medicine and comparative effectiveness research to improve the tradeoff among quality, safety, and costs.

-Among IHI's projects are online courses for health care professionals for reducing Clostridium difficile infections, lowering the number of heart failure readmissions or managing advanced disease and palliative care.
+Among IHI's projects are online courses for health care professionals for reducing Clostridioides difficile infections, lowering the number of heart failure readmissions or managing advanced disease and palliative care.
 In March 2012 he joined the Center for American Progress as a Senior Fellow.

-Biography
+Early life and education

-Berwick grew up in Moodus, Connecticut.
+Berwick was born in New York and grew up in Moodus, Connecticut.
 His father, Philip, worked as the town's family doctor.
 His mother, Rosalind Fine, was the primary caretaker of Berwick and his two younger brothers until she died from ovarian cancer in 1961.
 Because of Fine's efforts to promote the construction of a new elementary school in Moodus, the school's library was named after her when it was built.

-Berwick said that he was motivated by his Jewish upbringing.
+Berwick has said that he was motivated by his Jewish upbringing.
 “The ethical foundations of Judaism speak to me about being proper stewards of society and the world,” said Berwick.
 “It affects my views and reminds us all we are in this together and really have to help each other,” he said.
 “I’m worried about the failure to realize progressive issues I care about: healthcare as a human right, poverty and justice.
 These issues are under siege in America.”

 Berwick graduated from Nathan Hale-Ray High School and went on to obtain his A.B. from Harvard College, where he graduated summa cum laude.
-While at Harvard, Berwick met his future wife, Ann, in his freshman biology class, where they were lab partners.
-The couple have four children: Ben, Dan, Jessica, and Becca.
 Berwick earned both an M.D. cum laude from Harvard Medical School and an M.P.P. from John F. Kennedy School of Government in 1972.
 He completed his medical residency in pediatrics at Children's Hospital Boston.